 3. Take a stroll through the Old Quarter of Hanoi

 The Old Quarter is the hub for tourism in Hanoi.
 With tree-lined roads, cafes, bars, coffee shops, markets, and beautiful architecture.
-This part of the city is one of the busiest parts, there are even some small streets that cars aren’t allowed to pass through, meaning the bars and restaurant have taken over the roads.
+This part of the city is one of the busiest parts.
+There are even some small streets that cars aren’t allowed to pass through.
+The bars and restaurant have taken over these roads.
 All of this just adds to the crazy atmosphere of the place and its nightlife.
 With beer costing around 5000 Dong ($0.21) the streets full up fast when the sun goes down.
 There are also many shops for you to go shopping for clothes, electronics, and souvenirs.
 With so many things to see, this is the perfect part of the city to explore.

 4. Watch the World-Famous Water Puppet Show of Vietnam.

 Water puppetry is a tradition that comes from Northern Vietnam and dates back to the 11th century.
-The Thang Long Water Puppet show has performed all over the world and is one of the best water-puppet show that you can go to.
+The Thang Long Water Puppet show has performed all over the world.
+They are one of the best water-puppet show that you can go to.
 The theatre is located in the Old Quarter, across the road from Ho Hoan Kiem Lake.
-The only downside to the show is that it’s mostly in Vietnamese, so it’s hard to follow the story, but it’s still really enjoyable to watch this traditional Vietnamese show.
+The only downside to the show is that it’s mostly in the Vietnamese language so it’s hard to follow the story.
+It’s still really enjoyable to watch this traditional Vietnamese show.
 Ticket prices range from 100 000 to 200 000 Dong depending on where you want to sit.
 If you buy a ticket for 150 000 Dong or more, you will receive a souvenir with your ticket.

 5. Admire the massive Ceramic Mosaic Mural Street